News & Events

 EXCITING HAPPENINGS AT THE MILLENNIUM GREEN!

-The Draycott Millennium Green Trust has been working with the Parish Council on an exciting project to improve facilities for older children and teenagers at the Millennium Green.
+Work has been completed on the exciting project to improve facilities for older children and teenagers at the Millennium Green.

 Risley Educational Foundation – FOR ALL STUDENTS ON A UNIVERSITY COURSE WOULD A GRANT BE OF USE TO YOU?